B.A. in Music with Popular Music Emphasis

 Check out the Popular Music Emphasis Website!

-The Bachelor of Arts emphasis in popular music examines contemporary popular music from a global perspective and through the study of social media and songwriting.
+The Bachelor of Arts with popular music emphasis examines contemporary popular music from a global perspective and through the study of social media and songwriting.
 Students who have completed this program will have an in-depth and working knowledge of the music and entertainment industry, the role of social media in this industry, a global perspective of popular music, and the basics of songwriting and arranging.

 - Study the music and entertainment industry from industry professionals.